 A new recreational area for our students

-Giving the students the option to participate with their peers in games of table tennia, giant chess, volleyball, badminton or a game of golf on our putting green.
+Giving the students the option to participate with their peers in games of table tennis, giant chess, volleyball, badminton, or a game of golf on our putting green.

-The world is constantly changing, families rushing trying to fit in all the scheduled activites, the green park gives our students the freedom to enjoy themself and be children.
+The world is constantly changing, families rushing trying to fit in all the scheduled activities, the green park gives our students the freedom to enjoy themself and be children.

-Children who play outdoors are more likely to develop physical literacy skills, maintain a healthy weight and good mental health.
+Children who play outdoors are more likely to develop physical literacy skills, maintain a healthy weight, and have good mental health.